Ethnic groups in Karnataka: Tuluva people

 Tuluvas are the native speakers of Tulu language.
 They form the dominant ethnic community in the district of Dakshina Kannada of Karnataka, which is often termed as a single region called as Tulu Nadu.
 Yakshagana, Nagaradhane, Bootha Kola and Aati kalenja are the distinctive features of Tuluva culture.
 Tuluvas follow a matrilineal system of inheritance known as Aliyasantana which has given them a unique cultural status.
 As per the 2011 census, Tuluvas formed 2.61% of the total population of the state.

 Konkani people

 The speakers of Konkani language are widely settled in the districts of Uttara Kannada, Udupi and Dakshina Kannada (Udupi and Dakshina Kannada were the erstwhile South Canara district).
 In Karwar Taluk (Uttara Kannada district) alone, Konkani language is spoken by about 78% of the population.
 Significant population of Konkani people has also settled in Belgaum, Sirsi and Bangalore.
 As per the 2011 census, speakers of Konkani form 1.29% of the total population of the state.

 The Gaud Saraswat Brahmins who migrated from Portuguese India, Konkani Muslims and Mangalorean Catholics are the major groups within Konkani speakers in the state.
-They are a major constituent of Karnataka based expatriates who live outside India and state.
+They are a major constituent of Karnataka based expatriates who live outside India and state.Different Konkani-speaking communities (like Saraswats, Catholics, etc.) have their own dialects.
+Even within the same town, speech can vary.